 Whirring, rattling, clanking, screeching, squealing, and grinding—All are sounds you might hear as the mileage adds up on your car.
-Chances are, you know your car’s noises well enough to know when it’s got a new one.
+Chances are, you know the noises on your car well enough to know when it’s got a new one and if it’s worth diagnosing.

 Location: The Wheel